Armadilloa16/eportfolio/_posts/2018-10-12-sasta-early-career.md

 title:  "SASTA Early Career Conference"
 date:   2018-10-12 17:00:00 +1030
 categories: PD
-tags: [7-4]
+tags: [2-1, 2-2, 3-2, 6-2, 7-4]
 ---

 Today I attended the SASTA Early Career Conference, and learnt some really good techniques and gained access to some really good resources.
-So I thought I would write brief reflections and provide links to the relevant resources here, mostly for my own future reference.
+I thought I would write brief reflections and provide links to the relevant resources here while it is all fresh in my mind, mostly for my own future reference.

+I got [a participation certificate]({{ site.baseurl }}/files/PD/SASTA_ECTC18/participation_certificate.pdf) for attending, which can serve as evidence towards the <a href="{{ site.baseurl }}/apst">APST</a>.

 I attended five sessions, so below I will include the abstract, a breif reflection, and links to any relevant resources, for each of these five sessions.
 Finally, I'll include some comments on the other sessions (which I didn't personally attend).